zumbalogy/command_search/README.md

-One potential future feature (besides more cusomizable syntax and all) would be to be able to specify a certian number of matches. like, this name field must have the string ":)" 3 times. having an option  to pass though to real regexes might solve this.
+One potential future feature (besides more customizable syntax and all) would be to be able to specify a certain number of matches. like, this name field must have the string ":)" 3 times. having an option  to pass though to real regexes might solve this.

-right now, a<b<c is lexed as a,<,b,<,c and then parsed as (< a (< b c)), but should maybe be parsed as (< a b c), or lexed to the logical equavalent, (and (< a b) (< b c)) as to keep the comparison logic binary. the alternative is to not allow this syntax.
+right now, a<b<c is lexed as a,<,b,<,c and then parsed as (< a (< b c)), but should maybe be parsed as (< a b c), or lexed to the logical equivalent, (and (< a b) (< b c)) as to keep the comparison logic binary. the alternative is to not allow this syntax.